KDE/documentation-docs-krita-org/general_concepts/colors/color_managed_workflow.rst

    :align: center

-Group 1 had vermillion red, citron yellow and ultramarine blue to their disposal.
+Group 1 had vermilion red, citron yellow and ultramarine blue to their disposal.
 This means their triangle looks nice and red, but their circle's green is muddy.
 This is because ultramarine is too dark of a blue to create nice greens with.

 .. figure:: /images/color_category/Krita_2_9_colormanagement_group2.png
    :figwidth: 500
    :align: center

 Group 2 had magenta red, citron yellow and cerulean blue.
-Magenta is a type of red that is closer to pink, opposed to vermillion, which is closer to orange.
+Magenta is a type of red that is closer to pink, opposed to vermilion, which is closer to orange.
 However, their green looks nice because cerulean is a much lighter blue.

 .. figure:: /images/color_category/Krita_2_9_colormanagement_group3.png